 Make sure you procure your services more efficiently

 Adopting new technological solutions can help bring your service procurement to the next level.
+According to McKinsey & Company, managing the transformation to digital procurement can save your company 3-10% of the overall spend.
 Most importantly, it will be crucial for companies to stay competitive in the market, as competitors don’t stay still and will try to make the most out of these trends as well.
 A new vision for indirect procurement is needed in order to maximise the value creation and technology needs to be used to complement the traditional core tasks of the procurement department.

 Being up to date when it comes to keeping up with new technological opportunities can help improve your company’s indirect procurement significantly by enabling a better comparison of suppliers and digitising the full workflow.
 Mercanis helps you unlock the full potential of your service providers.
 Find the perfect supplier for your needs, energise collaboration across your company, while digitising your sourcing process end-to-end.

 Book a demo to make the most of your service procurement or get in touch with us to talk about your specific needs.